Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Statistical limits via least-squares estimation

 under the choice of $\ell^* = 0$ and $k^* \asymp d^{1\over 1+2\min(\alpha,1)}$.
 Notice that $d^{-2\alpha/(2\alpha+1)}$ is the classical nonparametric minimax rate for $\alpha$-Hölder smooth functions~\citep{tsybakov2009introduction} with \emph{known} permuted design points $\{\pi(i)\}_{i=1}^d$.
 By contrast, our model involves \emph{unknown} $\pi$, which results in the non-vanishing permutation rate $\log d$ in~\eqref{eq:m1}. \end{rmk}

 \begin{rmk}[Breaking previous limits on matrices/tensors] In the matrix case with $m=2$, Theorem~\ref{thm:LSE} implies that the best rate is obtained under $\ell^*=0$, i.e., the block-wise \emph{constant} approximation.
-This result is consistent with existing literature on smooth graphons~\citep{bickel2009nonparametric,gao2015rate,klopp2017oracle}, where constant block model (see Section~\ref{subsec:bm}) has been develop for accurate estimation.

-Earlier work~\citep{balasubramanian2021nonparametric} suggests that constant block approximation ($\ell^*=0$) remains minimax optimal for tensors of order $m\geq 3$.
+This result is consistent with existing literature on smooth graphons~\citep{bickel2009nonparametric,gao2015rate,klopp2017oracle}, where constant block model (see Section~\ref{subsec:bm}) is developed for estimation.
+In the tensor case with $m\geq 3$, earlier work~\citep{balasubramanian2021nonparametric} suggests that constant block approximation ($\ell^*=0$) may remain minimax optima.
 Our Theorem~\ref{thm:LSE} disproves this conjecture, and we reveal a much faster rate $d^{-(m-1)}$ compared to the conjectured lower bound $d^{-2m/( m+2)}$~\citep{balasubramanian2021nonparametric} for sufficiently smooth tensors.
 We demonstrate that a polynomial up to degree $(m-2)(m+1)/2$ is sufficient (and necessary; see Theorem~\ref{thm:minimax} below) for accurate estimation of order-$m$ permuted smooth tensors.
 For example, permuted $\alpha$-smooth tensors of order-3 require quadratic approximation $(\ell^*=2)$ with $k^*\asymp d^{1/3}$ blocks, for all $\alpha\geq 2$.
-The results show the clear difference from matrices and highlight the challenges with tensors. \end{rmk}
+The results show the clear difference between matrices and higher-order tensors. \end{rmk}

 We now show that the rate in~\eqref{eq:rates} cannot be improved.
-The lower bound is obtained via information-theoretical analysis and thus applies to all estimators including, but not limited to, the least-squares estimator~\eqref{eq:lseopt} and Borda count estimator introduced in next section. \begin{thm}[Minimax lower bound] For any given $\alpha\geq 0$, the estimation problem based on model~\eqref{eq:gmd} obeys the minimax lower bound
+The lower bound is information-theoretical and thus applies to all estimators including, but not limited to, the least-squares estimator~\eqref{eq:lseopt} and Borda count estimator introduced in next section. \begin{thm}[Minimax lower bound] The estimation problem based on the Gaussian model~\eqref{eq:gmd} obeys the minimax lower bound

-where $c_2,c_3>0$ are the same constants as in Theorem~\ref{thm:LSE}. \end{thm} The lower bound in~\eqref{eq:minimax} matches the upper bound in~\eqref{eq:rates}, demonstrating the statistical optimality of least-squares estimator \eqref{eq:lseopt}.
-The two-component error reveals the intrinsic model complexity: the permutation error $d^{-(m-1)}$ dominates nonparametric error $d^{-{2m\alpha/(m+2\alpha)}}$ for sufficiently smooth tensors.
-This is clearly contrary to classical nonparametric regression.
+where the function $\textup{Rate}(d)$ is given in~\eqref{eq:rate}. \end{thm} The lower bound in~\eqref{eq:minimax} matches the upper bound in~\eqref{eq:rates}, demonstrating the statistical optimality of the convergence speed $\text{Rate}(d)=d^{-{2m\alpha \over 2\alpha+m}}\vee d^{-(m-1)}\log d$.
+The two-component error reveals the intrinsic model complexity.
+In particular, the permutation error $d^{-(m-1)}$ dominates nonparametric error $d^{-{2m\alpha/(m+2\alpha)}}$ for sufficiently smooth tensors.
+This phenomenon is contrary to classical nonparametric regression.